sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_snowflake_keypair_rotation/security_snowflake_keypair_rotation.md

 Together, they encrypt and decrypt messages.
 In this context, the messages are Sigma's connections to Snowflake as configured in Sigma.

 For authentication purposes, Sigma uses the private key to generate a digital signature.
+A digital signature assures that the person/service sending the message is who they claim to be.

 The client decrypts the signature using the public key and compares the hash to its own computed hash.
 If the values match, Sigma's authentication is confirmed.